acdlite/recompose/docs/API.md

 ): HigherOrderComponent
 ```

-Similar to as `mapProps()`, but child props are only re-computed when one of the props specified by `dependentPropKeys` has changed.
+Similar to `mapProps()`, but child props are only re-computed when one of the props specified by `dependentPropKeys` has changed.
 This helps ensure that computationally intense `propsMapper` functions are only executed when necessary.

 ### `withProps()`